DZD-eV-Diabetes-Research/redcap-docker/README.md

 # Roadmap

-* Define user file repo directory in env var (investigate)
-* Testing if REDCap upgrades work with this setup
+* Testing if REDCap upgrades work with this setup (probably will)

 # Ideas

 * Project provisioning

 # Minimal example docker compose